Southeast Asia Youth Leadership Program (SEAYLP)

 Students will engage in sessions that encourage participation, discussion and some hands-on learning.
 We will be taking some field tips to attractions in the surrounding area as well as Chicago and Washington DC.
 Another highlight of the program is the week-long homestay with an American family.
 CSEAS actively recruits local host families for a week of hosting SEAYLP participant.
 If you are interested, please contact CSEAS at email@example.com.

 NIU's Center for Southeast Asian Studies has hosted SEAYLP since 2009, welcoming participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand and Vietnam.

 Global Youth Leaders Camp

 American high school students with community service and leadership experience are also invited to participate in the program through a weekend Global Youth Leaders Camp and a three-day study tour to Washington, D.C.
-This free opportunity gives selected Illinois high school students, ages 15-17, the chance to work alongside peers from ten Southeast Asian countries, to learn about diverse cultures, build lasting friendships, and to practice leadership and civic action skills.
+This free opportunity gives selected Illinois high school students, ages 15-17, the chance to interact with peers from 10 Southeast Asian countries, learn about diverse cultures, build lasting friendships, and to practice leadership and civic action skills.